Fifth Storm In Under A Month Bears Down On Philippines - UrduPoint

 But Tropical Storm Usagi is now just two days away from the coast of Luzon, the archipelago nation's largest and most populous island, and gaining strength, the national weather agency said.

+The evacuations follow Severe Tropical Storm Trami, Typhoon Yinxing and Super Typhoon Kong-rey, which killed a combined 159 people.

-Most of that tally came during Trami, which unleashed torrential rains that triggered deadly flash floods and landslides.
+Most of the fatalities happened during Trami, which unleashed torrential rains that triggered deadly flash floods and landslides.

-The government did not report substantial flooding caused by Toraji and has so far not called for evacuations ahead of Usagi's arrival.

-"Areas in northern Luzon are at risk of heavy rainfall, severe wind, and, possibly, storm surge inundation from (Usagi) which may cause considerable impacts," the weather service said in a fresh bulletin, using a term for giant coastal waves.

 Recent Stories